A breast abscess is a painful, pus-filled lump that develops under the skin of your breast.

 Women who are not breastfeeding can also develop a breast abscess if bacteria enters the breast through a sore or cracked nipple, or a nipple piercing.

-Breast abscesses are hard, painful lumps in the breast which may also:
+Breast abscesses are hard, painful lumps in the breast that may also:

 - feel hot